theupdateframework/taps/tap4.md

 A client would perform the following five steps while searching for a target from a repository.

-First, the client loads the previous copy of the root metadata file.
+First, the client loads the previous copy of the [root metadata file](tap5.md).
 If this file specifies that it should not be updated, then the client would not update it.
-Otherwise, if the root metadata files specifies a custom list of mirrors from which it should be updated, then the client would use those mirrors to update this file.
+Otherwise, if the root metadata files specifies a custom list of URLs from which it should be updated, then the client would use those URLs to update this file.
 Otherwise, the client would use the list of mirrors specified in the trust pinning file.
-Please see [TAP 5](tap5.md) for more details.

-Second, the client would use the list of mirrors specified in the trust pinning file to update the timestamp metadata file.
+Second, the client would use similar steps to update the timestamp metadata file.

-Third, the client would use the list of mirrors specified in the trust pinning file to update the snapshot metadata file.
+Third, the client would use similar steps to update the snapshot metadata file.

-Fourth, the client would use the list of mirrors specified in the trust pinning file to update all targets metadata files.
+Fourth, the client would use similar steps to update all targets metadata files.
-If the root metadata file specifies that the client should restrict its trust to a delegated targets role instead of the top-level targets role, then the client should consider the specified delegated targets role as the "top-level" targets role instead.
-In this case, the client should be careful in mapping the entries of the snapshot metadata file.
+If the root metadata file specifies a custom URL for top-level targets role, the client should be careful in Interpreting the entries of the snapshot metadata file.
-For example, if the client restricts its trust only to the Django project, then the version number of the "top-level" targets role on the client should correspond to the Django project instead of the actual top-level targets role on PyPI.
+For example, if the URL for the targets role in the root metadata file is "https://pypi.python.org/metadata/delegations/Django.json", then its version number would correspond to the entry for "Django.json" instead of "targets.json" (for the original top-level targets role) in the snapshot metadata.
-Please see [TAP 5](tap5.md) for more details.

-Fifth, the client would use the list of mirrors specified in the trust pinning file to download all target files.
+Fifth, the client would use only the list of mirrors specified in the trust pinning file to download all target files.

-When downloading a metadata or target file from a repository, the client would try contacting every known mirror until the file is found.
+When downloading a metadata or target file from a repository, the client would try contacting every known mirror / URL until the file is found.
-If the file is not found on all mirrors, the search is aborted, and the client reports that the file missing to the user.
+If the file is not found on all mirrors / URLs, the search is aborted, and the client reports to the user that the file is missing.

 ## Interpreting the trust pinning file